Includes import documentation and other requirements for U.S. and foreign exporters into the EU. Includes Environmental regulations, WEEE and RoHS.

-Further legislative initiatives are expected for products that have a significant impact on EU-wide emissions, including concerning electronics, information and communication technologies, batteries, vehicles, packaging, plastics, textiles, construction and buildings, food waste, and nutrients; for waste reduction goals to meet European Union-wide targets; and for raw materials to prevent the export of waste to countries outside the European Union.
-Through CEAP, the Commission is positioning the European Union as a global leader on the shift towards a more circular economy, including identifying the advancement of global discussions on plastics and negotiating an international agreement on the management of natural resources as two international priorities.
+Through the implementation of the CEAP, the Commission is positioning the European Union as a global leader on the shift towards a more circular economy, including identifying the advancement of global discussions on plastics and negotiating an international agreement on the management of natural resources as two international priorities.

 The EU Battery Directive (2006/66/EC) was adopted in 2006.
 It applies to all batteries and accumulators placed on the EU market, including automotive, industrial, and portable batteries.
 The Directive seeks to protect the environment by restricting the sale of batteries and accumulators that contain mercury or cadmium (with an exemption for emergency and alarm systems, medical equipment, and cordless power tools) and by promoting a high level of collection and recycling of those batteries.
 It places the responsibility on producers to finance the costs associated with the collection, treatment, and recycling of used batteries and accumulators.
 The Directive includes provisions on the labeling of batteries and their removability from equipment.
 The European Commission has published a frequently asked questions document to assist interested parties in interpreting its provisions, and an April 2019 report was published to evaluate the Directive.

 As a part of CEAP, the Commission published a legislative proposal in December 2020 that would replace the 2006 Directive with a new batteries-related regulation.
 The new law would dramatically expand the scope of the current legal framework to promote a transition to a more circular economy.
 The regulation would create carbon footprint performance classes and maximum life-cycle footprint thresholds, introduce minimum recycled content requirements, and create a battery passport to enable economic operators to access information about the batteries to facilitate their repair and reuse.
-The completion of such a directive is expected to be concluded by early 2022.
+The proposal is currently being negotiated between the Member States, the European Parliament and the European Commission and is expected to conclude before the end of 2022.